ZhgChg.Li

 self.presentationController?.delegate = self

-// if UIViewController is embedded in NavigationController:
+// if UIViewController is embedded in navigationController:

 // self.navigationController?.presentationController?.delegate = self

-// Disable pull-down to close method (1):
+// Disable pull-down to dismiss method (1):

 self.isModalInPresentation = true;